froze0451/js-layout-example/README.md

-Just layout example made by me
+Just layout example made by me <br>
-No Jquerry used only simple js
+No Jquerry used only simple js<br>
 Page design by Dimitar Tsankov